 Altogether, we observed changes in the composition of the five most abundant bacterial phyla making the gut microbiome as development proceeds, both during tadpole growth and metamorphosis.
 The major shift during tadpole growth was a reduction of Actinobacteria and an increase of Proteobacteria, and the transition to the adult lifestyle was marked by the increase of Synergistetes, Verrucomicrobia and Firmicutes.
-This corresponded to a graded increase of gram-negative bacteria during tadpole growth and development culminating at metamorphosis before reducing thereafter (Supplementary Figure 3).
+This corresponds to a graded increase of gram-negative bacteria during tadpole growth and development culminating at metamorphosis before reducing thereafter (Figure 2D).

-We also analyzed changes of OTU richness and phylogenetic diversity during development (alpha diversity, Figure 2B, Supplementary Table 1 statistics).
-We identified two important and significant changes: the first was an increase of bacterial species number and diversity that occurred during tadpole growth between pre and prometamorphosis; and the second was the opposite, namely a significant drop in species richness and diversity that occurred at the climax of metamorphosis (Figure 2B and Supp.
-Table statistics).
-When focusing on a tadpole-adult comparison, we found that the adult Xenopus gut microbiome contained about twice more OTUs than the tadpole ones, and its phylogenetic diversity was 1.8 times higher.
-These differences in microbiome diversity between the premetamorphic tadpole’s guts and the adult ones were significant using various alpha diversity metrics (Supplementary Table statistics).
+We also analyzed changes of the estimations of OTU richness and phylogenetic diversity during development (Figure S3, Supplementary_table_2).
+We identified two important and significant changes: the first was an increase of bacterial species number and diversity that occurred during tadpole growth between pre and prometamorphosis (p=0.000 using betta and the breakaway estimation of richness); and the second was the opposite, namely a significant drop in species richness and diversity that occurred at the climax of metamorphosis (Figure S3 and Supplementary_table_2, (p=0.000 using betta and the breakaway estimation of richness).
+When focusing on a tadpole-adult comparison, we found that the adult Xenopus gut microbiome contained about twice more OTUs than the tadpole one, and its phylogenetic diversity was 1.8 times higher.
+These differences in microbiome diversity between the premetamorphic tadpole’s guts and the adult ones were significant using various alpha diversity metrics (Figure S3 and Supplementary_table_2).

-In parallel to these changes of communities all across development, numerous OTU’s were shared between life stages.
-We found 111 OTUs (17%) present at all stages, that represented 22% of the adult gut microbiome and 29 to 38% of the other life stage microbiomes (Supplementary Figure 4).
-Another set of 128 OTUs was shared between four life stages, 122 OTU’s were shared between three, 151 between two and only 154 OTUs (23%) were found in only one of the developmental stages (Supplementary Figure 4).
-The most prevalent OTUs were detected with a threshold of very low relative abundances (< 5e-05 %, Supplementary Figure 4B). we found a set of ten OTUs that were both common and abundant; including an alpha proteobacterium, three Desulfovibrio, a Microbacterioaceae, a Clostridium stricto sensu, two Hydrogenoanaerobacteria, a Rhizobiales and a Lachnospiraceae.
+In parallel to these changes of communities across development, numerous OTU’s were shared between life stages.
+We found 111 OTUs (17%) present at all stages and representing 22% of the adult gut microbiome and 29 to 38% of the other life stage microbiomes (Figure_S4).
+Another set of 128 OTUs was shared between four life stages, 122 OTU’s were shared between three, 151 between two and only 154 OTUs (23%) were found in only one of the developmental stages (Figure_S4).
+The most prevalent OTUs were detected with a threshold of very low relative abundances (< 5e-05 %, Figure_S4B).
+Nevertheless, we found a set of ten OTUs that were both common and abundant including an alpha proteobacterium, three Desulfovibrio, a Microbacterioaceae, a Clostridium stricto sensu, two Hydrogenoanaerobacteria, a Rhizobiales and a Lachnospiraceae.
 The abundances of the Alphaproteobacteria, one Desulfovibrio, the Clostridium sensu stricto and the Lachnospiraceae were the most homogeneous.

-We searched more specifically which OTUs were characterized by a significant change of abundance across developmental stages and identified a set of 22 OTUs corresponding to five Phyla and 13 known genera (Supplementary Figure 5).
+We searched more specifically which OTUs were characterized by a significant change of abundance across developmental stages using DESeq and identified a set of 22 OTUs corresponding to five Phyla and 13 known genera (Figure_S5).
 The five OTUs most abundant in premetamorph tadpole’s gut but not in adult’s gut were a Microbacteriaceae (Actinobacteria), a Rummeliibacillus and a Clostridium sensu stricto 13 (Firmicutes), a Bacteroides (Bacteroidetes) and an Alpha-proteobacteria (Proteobacteria).
 The opposite pattern, i.e. more abundant in adult’s guts, was hallmarked by a Lachnospiracae (Firmicutes), a Synergistaceae (Synergistetes), a Ruminococcaceae UCG-014 (Firmicutes), a Rhizobiales (Proteobacteria) and an Anaerorhabdus furcosa group (Firmicutes).

-Significant differences in community composition (beta diversity) were evidenced by microbial community phylogenetic structure and ordination analysis (Figure 2C, Table Statistics).
-The mean bacterial community structure and their dispersion differed according to life stages (Supplementary Figure 6).
+Significant differences in community composition (beta diversity) were evidenced by microbial community phylogenetic structure and ordination analysis (Figure S3C, Supplementary_table_2).
+The mean phylogenetic community structure and its dispersion differed according to life stages (Figure_S6).
 The phylogenetic relatedness of communities changed significantly during development, with negative and lower mean phylogenetic diversity values found in metamorph and froglet samples indicating more phylogenetically clustered microbial communities during metamorphosis.
-Overall, we conclude that the Xenopus gut bacterial community succession during development and metamorphosis was associated with significant dynamic changes of composition and structure.
+Overall, we conclude that the Xenopus gut bacterial community succession during development and metamorphosis underwent significant dynamic changes of composition and structure.

 Xenopus microbiota across several gut compartments